Pacific Highway Upgrade – Karuah Bypass

 Roads

-The Karuah Bypass is a vital part of the Pacific Motorway as it connects regional New South Wales (NSW) and improved safety and reduced travel time for road users.
+BG&E provided structural, civil and facade engineering services for the Karuah Bypass – a vital part of the Pacific Motorway as it connects regional New South Wales (NSW), improving safety and reducing the travel time for road users.

-BG&E provided structural, civil and facade engineering services, specifically, provided a design solution for the two bridges on the new freeway alignment.
-The western bridge, the Wetlands Bridge, is 218 metres long and the eastern bridge, the Karuah River Bridge, is 594 metres long, and are separated by the Horse Island crossing, which is 276 metres long.
-Each structure comprises twin, concrete box girders of uniform depth and an innovative, prestressing system.
+Specifically, we provided a design solution for the two bridges on the new freeway alignment.
+The western bridge, the Wetlands Bridge, is 218 metres long, and the eastern bridge, the Karuah River Bridge, is 594 metres long.
+The two bridges are separated by the Horse Island crossing, which is 276 metres long.
+Each structure comprises twin concrete box girders of uniform depth and an innovative prestressing system that provided simplifications to the cross section with time and cost benefits.

 At the time of delivery, these were the longest bridges incrementally launched in Australia.